September 19, 2022

 Much of today would be heading southwest, into the interior where the Camino meandered through the Basque countryside with dirt forest roads occasionally giving way to narrow asphalt lanes.

-It had been been two hours since I started walking this morning, and my stomach was already grumbling.
-And, with no cafes or bars to avail myself of for several more hours yet, I was grateful that I saved half of my generous sack breakfast.
+It had been two hours since I started walking this morning, and my stomach was already grumbling.
+But, with no cafes or bars to avail myself of for several more hours yet, I was grateful that I saved half of my generous sack breakfast.
 I needed that mid-morning snack to revive my energy.

 Pilgrims, and Spainards, and Goats, oh my!

-As I wove through the trees on a dirt forest road, I began to catch all the early risers who left the albergue at the crack of dawn.
+As I wove through the trees on a dirt forest road, I began to catch up to all the early risers who left the albergue at the crack of dawn.
 I remembered their faces from last night’s dinner.
 But as I approached each pilgrim, I was careful not to pass them until I was confident that I was actually moving faster than they were walking.

 First, it was the Swiss woman whose name I totally forgot.
 But I recall that she spoke German (and some French, but little English or Spanish), so I greeted her with a hearty, “Guten Morgan.”